 - Work one-on-one with a coach assigned to the nonprofit by HandsOn NWNC to address one focus area identified by the nonprofit from the list above.
 Nonprofits are allowed to request coaching assistance in up to three areas.
 Depending on the number of requests, organizations may be awarded coaching support in an area other than their first or second choice.
 Coaches and nonprofits will identify two to three deliverables to be achieved from the coaching engagement.

-- Create an action plan that identifies additional organizational capacity building activities to be met within two years following the end of the coaching engagement.
+- Create an action plan that identifies additional organizational capacity building activities.
 The action plan will be shared with HandsOn NWNC to ensure alignment with the program’s focus on capacity building activities, recognizing that the nonprofit may update or revise its plans based on the changing needs of the organization.

 - Receive a program activity stipend of $15,000 to implement the goals/activities identified in their action plan.
 The funds must be used for technical, leadership, and organizational development, and allows each nonprofit the flexibility to customize spending based on their organization’s unique capacity building.